 My oldest is now three and my youngest is 18 months which makes them 21 months apart.
 YIKES!

-I know the first trimester can feel like an impossible period of time so I felt compelled to share some tips that have helped me survive the first trimester three times and share answers to some common questions that I have been getting all in one place.
+I know the first trimester can feel like an impossible period of time so I felt compelled to share some tips that have helped me survive the first trimester during my second and third pregnancies and share answers to some common questions that I have been getting all in one place.

 My hope in sharing my journey through another fit pregnancy is to help other mamas, or soon to be mamas, feel confident, motivated and supported to stay active and healthy during pregnancy.